 The Warnecke Archives located in a beautiful setting of rolling hills amidst a working vineyard on the edge of the Russian River has been in the family for more than 100 years.
 The property was originally acquired by JCW’s mother’s family, and later augmented and developed by Warnecke, who based his architectural practice around the ranch in order to be with his family and entertain world-class clients and friends.

-A wealth of material exists for historians, students, and other researchers to use at Warnecke Archives.
 For more information, or to schedule a free introductory tour, please email us.